• Skip to primary navigation

 • Use off and online methods whilst doing solo travel South America.

-When I travel alone in South America, I’ve noticed how like-minded people tend to stick together in their own groups.
+When I travel alone in South America, I’ve noticed how like-minded people tend to stick together in their own groups, especially in hostels and cafes.

 Bear this in mind when connecting with new people for the first time.